Arash-Nozarinejad/Basic-Authentication-API-Express/readme.md

 5. Defined the /register, /login, /me routes. _auth.routes.ts_
 6. Defined the error middleware. _error.middleware.ts_
 7. Defined the port and routes for the index.ts file. _index.ts_
+8. Defined the test suit and the jest.config.js